Minimal techno: Origins

+The sound of minimal techno was anticipated in the 1981 album Divin by Japanese artist Tolerance, the pseudonym of dental student Junko Tange.
+Her album was published by Osaka's Vanity Records, but was obscure until its rediscovery in the early 21st century.

-Minimal techno first emerged in the early 1990s.
+Minimal techno emerged as a genre in the early 1990s.
 The development of the style is often attributed to a so-called "second wave" of American producers associated with Detroit techno.
 According to Derrick May, "while the first-wave artists were enjoying their early global success, techno also inspired many up-and-coming DJs and bedroom producers in Detroit".
 This younger generation included producers such as Richie Hawtin, Daniel Bell, Robert Hood, Jeff Mills, Carl Craig, Kenny Larkin, and Mike Banks.
 The work of several of these artists evolved to become focused on minimalism.

 Robert Hood describes the situation in the early 1990s as one where techno had become too "ravey", with increasing tempos leading to the emergence of gabber.
 Such trends saw the demise of the soul-infused techno that typified the original Detroit sound.
 Robert Hood has noted that he and Daniel Bell both realized something was missing from techno in the post-rave era, and saw that an important feature of the original techno sound had been lost.
 Hood states that "it sounded great from a production standpoint, but there was a 'jack' element in the old structure.
 People would complain that there's no funk, no feeling in techno anymore, and the easy escape is to put a vocalist and some piano on top to fill the emotional gap.
 I thought it was time for a return to the original underground."

 The minimal techno sound that emerged at this time has been defined by Robert Hood as "a basic stripped down, raw sound.
 Just drums, basslines and funky grooves and only what's essential.
 Only what is essential to make people move.
 I started to look at it as a science, the art of making people move their butts, speaking to their heart, mind and soul.
 It's a heart-felt rhythmic techno sound."
 Daniel Bell has commented that he had a dislike for minimalism in the artistic sense of the word, finding it too "arty".